jaffrinajafni/Rating-and-Participation-Prediction-Web-App/README.md

 ### Visualizations using PowerBI
 ![2021-02-07 (3)](https://user-images.githubusercontent.com/77633676/107124304-163c2180-68de-11eb-93af-cb8fd9bdd948.png)

+Observation:
+1. From the first diagram, we can see that the 'Skor Penilaian' is decreasing where Fakulti Perubatan & Sains Kesihatan has the highest 'Skor Penilaian' (803.64) and the lowest 'Skor Penilaian' is Fakulti Pengajian Alam Sekitar (4.62).
+2. We can see that the KAP has the highest average of 'Jumlah Jam' which is 37.12 hours and KAP also has the highest average of 'Skor Penilaian' which is 4.79 compared to CPD and PBP.
+3. PBP has the highest 'Skor Penilaian' by Klasifikasi which is 4481.95 while KAP has the lowest 'Skor Penilaian' which is 450.17.
+4. The highest 'Jumlah Jam' by 'Tajuk Latihan and 'Tempat Latihan' is 81 hours (24.18%) where the 'Tajuk Latihan' is KURSUS SISTEM PUTRABLAST V3.8(SIRI-9 FSPM UPMKB) and the 'Tempat Latihan' is MAKMAL D ICT, UPMKB.
+5. 'Skor Penilaian' of Klasifikasi (PBP) and Tajuk Latihan (MAJLIS PERASMIAN & ASPIRASI NC SEMPENA BULAN PENDIDIK UPM 2020) is 785.40 which is the highest score.

 ### Answers of Questions based on Visualizations
 * Which classification has the lowest score penilaian? - KAP has the lowest score rating.